Pushplaybang/knife/README.md

 =====
 Nail vertical rhythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins.

-**NB: early release, will finish testing the first version of this in the next day or so.**
+**NB: early release, expect this to change, I'll do my best not to break stuff, and let you know if something will break in the future..**

 ## Features
 * Simple to master and Use